osl-incubator/makim/docs/features.md

 documentation, and integrates seamlessly with modern development practices.
 By using YAML instead of Makefiles, it makes task definition more readable and maintainable, improving developer productivity and CI/CD efficiency.

-Start using Makim today to streamline your project automation!